rkm-ravi94/awesome-devops-interview/gcp.md

 #### Question: How do Organisation Policies differ from OS Policies ?
-**Answer:**
+**Answer:** <br>
 **Organization Policies**: Focus on defining and enforcing rules and constraints across an entire organization's GCP resources.
 They are applied at the organizational level, controlling behaviors and settings at a broad scale.
-These are applied at Org Level i.e the scope is Organisation and Projects.
+These are applied at Org Level i.e the scope is Organisation and Projects.<br>
 **OS Policies**: Specifically relate to the configurations and settings applied to the operating systems (OS) running on virtual machine instances.
 These policies manage patching, configurations, and security settings at the OS level on individual VMs.
 These are applied at Compute Level, that is the scope is virtual machine or compute engine.

 #### Question: What is workload identity ?